-Development Associate | Reveal
+Development Associate - Reveal

 Key Responsibilities:

-- Ensure all Salesforce data entry, gift records, lists, gift acknowledgments and other records are executed and updated in a timely and accurate manner;
+- Ensure all Salesforce data entry, gift records, lists, gift acknowledgements and other records are executed and updated in a timely and accurate manner;

 - Create Salesforce reports to assist with donor communications, stewardship and solicitations;